bringmeister/ddd-with-kotlin/README.md

 - A process flow with events ("something has happened") and commands ("now do something").
 - Value objects such as `ProductNumber.kt` or `ProductInformation.kt`.
 - A ports-and-adapters package layout.
+- An anti-corruption layer for external events - they will be transformed to internal commands.

+## Known Issues

+- We've annotated the command listeners with Guava's `@Subscribe` annotation.
+For example in `ProductService.kt`.
+This pollutes our service layer with a dependency to the infrastructure layer.
+However, we still favour this solution, because we don't need an extra layer of command handlers by doing this.